Sufficient Incorrectness Logic: SIL and Separation SIL: Separation Sufficient Incorrectness Logic

 \subsection{Observations on SIL Principles}

-In Section~\ref{sec:separation-sil-derivation}, we could have used \lrule{cons} to drop the disjunct as well: already for $y := \text{alloc}()$ in $\regr_b$, we could have taken as precondition the simpler $(v \mapsto - \andsep \true \andsep y \dealloc \andsep x = y)$, effectively dropping the disjunct.
-This is analogous to the IL ability to drop disjuncts in the postcondition, but with respect to the backward direction.
+In Section~\ref{sec:separation-sil-derivation}, we use \lrule{cons} to drop the disjunct $q$ from $\angletriple{p}{\code{x := [v]}}{t \lor q}$.
+Similarly, we could have used \lrule{cons} to drop the disjunct $x \dealloc$ in the precondition for $y := \text{alloc}()$ in $\regr_b$.
+This is analogous to the IL ability to drop disjuncts in the post, but with respect to the backward direction.

 Furthermore, we use the postcondition $x \dealloc \andsep \true$.
-The reader might be wondering why we had to include the $(\andsep\ \true)$: isn't it possible to just frame it in when we plug the proof in a larger program?
+The reader might be wondering why we had to include the $(\andsep\ \true)$: is it not possible to just frame it in when we plug the proof in a larger program?
 The issue is that in final reachable states $x$ is not the only variable allocated (there are also $v$ and $y$), so the final heap should talk about them as well.
 Adding $(\andsep\ \true)$ is just a convenient way to focus only on the part of the heap that describes the error, that is $x \dealloc$, and just leave everything else unspecified since we do not care about it.